rc100/migration_examples/README.md

 1. `cd d8_site`
 1. `lando composer install`

-Visit `drupal-migration.lndo.site` and follow the installation instructions.
+Visit `drupalmigration.lndo.site` and follow the installation instructions.
 The settings.php already has credentials setup for this site and connecting to the Drupal 7 database.

 ```
 [default][default]